 The tax year used on the FAFSA is changing as is the time when the FAFSA will be available for completion.

-Applying for aid for 2017-18 will mark significant changes for the FAFSA.
+Applying for aid for 2017-18 will mark the first year for significant changes for the FAFSA.
 Be sure you understand how the changes affect you – particularly if you are a returning student.

 Tax Year for the FAFSA